tusharmath/checked-exceptions/README.md

 throw new UserIdNotFound({id: 1900, name: 'Foo'})
 ```

+The second argument is of type `function` and is used to generate the message string when the exception is thrown.

-### Accessing exception data
+### Access data

-The default properties of an exception such as `stack` and `message` work as is.
-An additional property `data` is added which lets us access properties of the exception, for eg:
+The default properties of an exception such as `stack` and `message` work like they do in a typical `Error` object.
+Additional properties such as `data` , `type` is also added, for eg:

 ```ts
 type User = {id: number; name: string}